zhengshuai1001/JiKouCompany/README.md

 The reason why people give up so fast is because they tend to look at how far they still have to go, instead of how far they have gotten.

 What gets measured gets managed.

+Never look back unless you are planning to go that way.